asherk7/EthniVision/README.md

 ```

 # Running the program
+Make sure you have docker installed and running.
 In the root directory of the project, run the following command:
 ```
 docker-compose up --build